Home / Patterns / Dan-Gun

 Leaning to reach

 Students often lean instead of stepping correctly.
-This breaks structure and balance.
+This breaks alignment and weakens balance.

 Over-committing

-Longer steps tempt students to throw their weight forward.
+Longer steps tempt students to throw weight forward.
 Dan-Gun teaches control, not momentum.

 What Dan-Gun Does Not Teach